pantheon-systems/documentation/source/content/crisis-response-upstream.md

 Allows administrators to globally disable comments on their site.
 Comments can be disabled according to post type.

 **[Yoast SEO](https://wordpress.org/plugins/wordpress-seo/)**
-The first true all-in-one SEO solution for WordPress, including on-page content analysis, XML sitemaps and much more.
+The first true all-in-one SEO solution for WordPress, including on-page content analysis, XML sitemaps and much more. **Note:** Use the "PHP" redirect method with this plugin.
+See [Plugins With Known Issues](/plugins-known-issues#yoast-seo) for more information.

 **[Elementor](https://wordpress.org/plugins/elementor/)**
 The most advanced frontend drag & drop page builder.
 Create high-end, pixel perfect websites at record speeds.
 Any theme, any page, any design.